joaopalmeiro/resume/README.md

 ### Personal Highlights

-See more in the links below.
+See more in the links below./See more in the links at the bottom.

 - _Data_+_Shift_: Supporting visual investigation of data distribution shifts by data scientists: palmeiro.link/ds-paper and palmeiro.link/ds-slides
 - Styling Altair Charts with the feedzai-altair-theme: palmeiro.link/alt-blog